mozilla/addons-linter/CONTRIBUTING.md

     Fixes #123

 The issue number in this case is "123."
-The word *Fixes* is magical; github will automatically close the issue when your pull request is merged.
+The word *Fixes* is magical; GitHub will automatically close the issue when your pull request is merged.

-## Writing commit messages
+# Writing commit messages

 Good commit messages serve at least three important purposes:

-* To speed up the reviewing process.
+* They speed up the reviewing process.
-* To help us write a good release note.
+* They help us write good release notes.
-* To help the future maintainers of addons-linter (it could be you!), say five years into the future, to find out why a particular change was made to the code or why a specific feature was added.
+* They help future maintainers understand your change and the reasons behind it.

 Structure your commit message like this: